 † All the values of capture are in tons (t) and those of economic value in millions of pesos (m); all figures are annual averages for the period 2006-2014.

 This work is part of a scientific journalism project launched by dataMares, which aims to achieve greater transparency, dissemination, and understanding of key information for decision-making regarding the sustainable use and conservation of natural capital.
-The close collaboration between journalists and scientists from different groups, especially the Marine Program of the Gulf of California (PMGC), is a central element of this project, the first with of its kind in the country.
+The close collaboration between journalists and scientists from different groups, especially the Gulf of California Marine Program (GCMP), is a central element of this project, the first with of its kind in the country.